West Side Airlines Terminal: Planning and construction

 Plans to construct an air terminal on the West Side of Manhattan were first announced in January 1952.
-At that time, air passenger and bus services for Newark, LaGuardia, and New York International airports were being provided from the 42nd Street Airlines Terminal across from Grand Central Terminal; however, the Triborough Bridge and Tunnel Authority (TBTA) was in the process of constructing the East Side Airline Terminal adjacent to the Queens–Midtown Tunnel to facilitate travel to LaGuardia and New York International airports in Queens.
+At that time, air passenger and bus services for Newark, LaGuardia, and New York International airports were being provided from the 42nd Street Airlines Terminal across from Grand Central Terminal; however, the Triborough Bridge and Tunnel Authority (TBTA) was in the process of constructing the East Side Airlines Terminal adjacent to the Queens–Midtown Tunnel to facilitate travel to LaGuardia and New York International airports in Queens.

 The location of the proposed West Side terminal at the southeast corner of Tenth Avenue and West 42nd Street was selected based on its proximity to the Lincoln Tunnel, avoiding the crosstown traffic congestion that was slowing buses traveling between New Jersey and the 42nd Street Airlines Terminal.
 The location of the new terminal on the West Side was expected to reduce the travel time of buses traveling to and from Newark Airport by twenty minutes.
 The plans to develop the new terminal were approved by the New York City Planning Commission and the New York City Board of Estimate in 1953.

-Unlike the East Side Airline Terminal, which was publicly developed by TBTA, the West Side Airlines Terminal was constructed by the 10-42 Corporation, a private entity that was jointly owned by Irving Maidman, a major real estate developer on the West Side of Manhattan, and Floyd deL.
+Unlike the East Side Airlines Terminal, which was publicly developed by TBTA, the West Side Airlines Terminal was constructed by the 10-42 Corporation, a private entity that was jointly owned by Irving Maidman, a major real estate developer on the West Side of Manhattan, and Floyd deL.
 Brown, an architect and builder who promoted airline terminals in city centers and had previously designed the 42nd Street Airlines Terminal.
 Most of the property for the terminal had been acquired in 1951.
 An additional parcel of land on the east side of the terminal, running along the north side of West 41st Street to Dyer Avenue, was acquired from the Port Authority of New York to facilitate off-street loading and unloading of buses.
 Additional frontage on West 42nd Street to the east of the terminal was acquired to provide an exit ramp to the parking garage located in the basement of the terminal.

 Construction of the West Side Airlines Terminal began in February 1954.
 The new four-story terminal opened to the public on September 15, 1955, and was completed at cost of $5,000,000.

 The opening was planned to include a helicopter landing on the terminal's roof by Arthur Godfrey, upon which the broadcaster was to be presented with a scroll for "his contribution to the progress of aviation."
 This plan was blocked by the New York City Marine and Aviation Department due to safety reasons.
 The helicopter landing by Godfrey was rescheduled for the following week, but was relocated to take place on the roof of Pier 57.